Pennsylvania Route 54: Danville to Ashland

 PA 54 heads south through Bear Gap in forested Little Mountain to the west of the South Branch Roaring Creek, gaining a second eastbound lane and crossing into Coal Township.
 The road turns east and ascends forested Big Mountain, passing south of a tract of Weiser State Forest that contains the Shamokin Reservoir and entering Mount Carmel Township.

 The route descends the mountain with two eastbound lanes and one westbound lane.
-PA 54 becomes three lanes with a center left-turn lane and heads southeast through the residential community of Natalie as Colonial Avenue.
+PA 54 becomes three lanes with a center left-turn lane and heads southeast through Natalie as Colonial Avenue.
 The route becomes an unnamed three-lane road with one eastbound lane and two westbound lanes as it descends a forested hill.
 The road turns south and passes west of a coal mine before narrowing to two lanes.

-PA 54 heads past businesses and crosses PA 61 in the community of Strong.
+PA 54 heads past businesses and crosses PA 61 in Strong.
 Past this intersection, the route becomes Strong Connector and heads southeast into forested areas, curving south.
 The road turns west and then south, becoming Locust Gap Highway and crossing the Shamokin Valley Railroad before coming to an intersection with PA 901.

 At this point, PA 901 turns south to form a concurrency with PA 54, passing through a forested gap in Mahanoy Mountain and running to the west of a Reading Blue Mountain and Northern Railroad line.
-The road curves southeast and passes through the residential community of Locust Gap, heading east through more forests at this point.
+The road curves southeast and passes through Locust Gap, heading east through more forests at this point.
 PA 901 splits from PA 54 south of Merrian by turning southeast, with PA 54 continuing east as an unnamed road through more wooded terrain.